Like us on Facebook Follow us on Twitter

 School Resource Officer Triad Model - Teacher, Counselor, Enforcer (MENTOR)

-The Maize Police Department has two School Resource Officers assigned to each of the district's high schools, Maize High and Maize South High.
+The Maize Police Department has six School Resource Officers (SROs) assigned to the Maize School District's two high schools, two middle schools, and two intermediate schools and will soon have a roving SRO for the district's elementary schools.
 While the Maize South Campus resides in the City of Wichita, the Maize and Wichita Police Departments have entered into a Memorandum of Understanding which allows Maize Officers to act as "first responders" with full police authority to respond to incidents occurring at any of the schools located on the south campus and assist in investigations.
-In addition, all Maize Police Officers, including our School Resource Officers are commissioned as deputies by Sedgwick County Sheriff Jeff Easter, allowing Maize Officers to respond to and assist with calls anywhere within Sedgwick County with the same authority as regular sheriff's deputies.
+In addition, all Maize Police Officers, including our SROs are commissioned as deputies by Sedgwick County Sheriff Jeff Easter, allowing Maize Officers to respond to and assist with calls anywhere within Sedgwick County with the same authority as regular sheriff's deputies.

 Officers assigned to schools are certified by the National Association of School Resource Officers (NASRO).
 NASRO certified officers are trained under the "triad" concept of school-based policing.
 The triad concept divides the SRO's responsibilities into three areas: Teacher, Counselor, and Law Enforcement Officer.
+In addition, two of our SROs are certified to teach D.A.R.E, Drug Abuse Resistance Education in our intermediate schools.
 By training law enforcement to educate, counsel, and protect our school communities, the officers of the Maize Police Department will continue to lead by example and promote a positive image of law enforcement to our youth.
-This concept is already being utilized in the Maize Police Department's summer youth programs, 911 Camp and CSI Camp, that serve over 200 Maize area kids each summer.
+This concept is already being utilized in the Maize Police Department's summer youth 911 Camp, that serve Maize area kids each summer.

 Maize School Resource Officers: